Canva Review — All the Pros and Cons

 • Templates — the paid-for plans give you considerably more templates than the free one.

-• Storage space — the free plan gives you 5GB of cloud storage; the ‘Pro’ plan provides 1TB; and on the ‘Canva for Teams’ plan, you get 1TB per user.
+• Storage space — the free plan gives you 5GB of cloud storage; the ‘Pro’ plan provides 1TB; and on the ‘Canva Teams’ plan, you get 1TB per user.

 • Transparent backgrounds — if you want to output a design with a transparent background, you’ll need to be on a premium plan.

-• User controls – only the ‘Canva for Teams’ plan provides controls over what can be uploaded to or edited in Canva.
+• User controls – only the ‘Canva Teams’ plan provides controls over what can be uploaded to or edited in Canva.

-• Support — as discussed above, response times are quicker if you’re on a pro version of Canva (with turnaround time for queries being considerably quicker on the ‘Canva for Teams’ plan).
+• Support — as discussed above, response times are quicker if you’re on a pro version of Canva (with turnaround time for queries being considerably quicker on the ‘Canva Teams’ plan).

 (Note: our Canva Pro vs Free comparison spells some of these feature differences out in more detail).